President’s Report to Members - October 2022 International Council Meeting

 THOUGHT LEADERSHIP COMMITTEE

-I would like to thank all my colleagues on the international Council for their focus and engagement and all the time freely given for the benefit of our membership and to Immediate Past-President Edith Shih (China), Vice-Presidents Jill Parratt (Southern Africa), John Heaton (CGIUKI) and Dr Syed Hamid Aljunid as well as Frank Bush (Acting-Chair of PSC) who serve on our Executive Committee.
+I would like to thank all my colleagues on the international Council for their focus and engagement and all the time freely given for the benefit of our membership and to Immediate Past-President Peter Turnbull (Australia), Vice-Presidents John Heaton (CGIUKI) and Dr Syed Hamid Aljunid (Malaysia) as well as Alan Au (Chair of PSC) who serve on our Executive Committee.

 As always, the work of members who serve on Divisional councils or sit on branch committees throughout the world is very greatly appreciated.
-In addition, the work of the Director General, Tim Sheehy, as well as our Institute Secretary Cynthia Mora Spencer and to all the CEO’s and staff in our 9 divisions is critical in generating support for these recent new international initiatives.
+In addition, the work of the Director General, Tim Sheehy, our Institute Secretary, Cynthia Mora-Spencer, our Policy Advisor, Gertrude Takawira, as well as all the CEO’s and staff in our 9 divisions, is critical in generating support for these recent new international initiatives.